 One in four workers rates his job satisfaction as fair or poor, according to Spherion’s Emerging Workforce Study.
 That’s a lot of bored employees.
-“When you spend so much time doing boring things, it affects other parts of your life,” says Nicole Williams, LinkedIn’s Career Expert and author of “Girl on Top.”
+“When you spend so much time doing boring things, it affects other parts of your life,” says Nicole Williams, a career expert and author of “Girl on Top.”
 “You feel really tired, not because you are tired, but because you can’t get out of the rut.”

 To motivate yourself, find a mentor or go to a career-related conference that will remind you of why you chose your profession in the first place.
 Or become a mentor yourself.
 Sometimes motivating someone else can have the benefit of motivating you as well, Williams says.